ONS-Innovation/github-copilot-usage-lambda/docs/configuration.md

 #### `show_log_locally`

-TODO: Confirm this section
-If set to `true`, the tool will output logs to a `debug.log` file at the root of the project directory.
-This is useful for debugging purposes.
-If set to `false`, logs will not be saved locally.
+If set to `true`, the tool will output logs to the terminal.

 When deploying to AWS, this should be set to `false` to avoid files being written to the local filesystem.

 #### `write_data_locally`

-TODO: Update this section
-If set to `true`, the tool will use the local configuration file (`config.json`) for its settings (overriding any cloud configuration).
-If set to `false`, the tool will fetch the configuration from the cloud (S3 bucket).
+If set to `true`, the tool will skip writing to S3 and instead write data for copilot teams, historic usage, and teams history to `local_data`.

 **When deploying to AWS, this must be set to `false` to ensure the tool writes to AWS.**